IsHacker003/IsHacker003/README.md

 <img src="images/scamazon.png"></img>
 ## Microsoft
-Also called "Microshit".
+Also called "Microshit" or "Microslop".
 They are famous for their proprietary "Operating System", Windows.
 Windows contains a ton of malicious functionalities: spyware, adware, DRM, backdoors, etc.

 **Spying**